 Christ’s long nose and widely-spaced eyes, the shape of his hand with its boneless tapering fingers, his piercing yet vulnerable expression and his arresting gesture are all also found in The Road to Emmaus, painted by Melone only a year or so later.
 The fine lines of light on the crinkled borders of the drapery and the highlights on the rounded ridges of the numerous folds of Christ’s robes are typical of Melone’s work of the 1510s.

-The very fine wet in wet hatching used for the shadows of Christ’s flesh and the soft down of his beard is similar to the way paint is used in fresco painting.
+The very fine wet-in-wet hatching used for the shadows of Christ’s flesh and the soft down of his beard is similar to the way paint is used in fresco painting.
 Fresco dries quickly into the surface of the plaster, making it difficult to seamlessly blend areas of colour or shadow as one can with oil paint.
-Melone worked extensively in fresco, most notably in the scenes he painted in Cremona Cathedral, five of which were from the Passion of Christ.
+Melone worked extensively in fresco, most notably in the scenes he painted in Cremona Cathedral, five of which were from Christ’s Passion.
 In this painting he chose to employ a technique associated with fresco even though he was using more easily blended oils.

 Bust-length paintings of Christ carrying the Cross had become popular in Venice and Lombardy by the end of the fifteenth century.
 There was a very famous painting of this subject in the church of S. Rocco in Venice of about 1505, attributed both to Giorgone and Titian, which was celebrated for the miracles it worked (now in the Scuola Grande di San Rocco, Venice).
 It also has a very dark, almost black, background.